buglovic/AU_pre-event_Elements-extraction/README.md

 # Pre-Event Data Extraction Workflow

 ## Overview
-This workflow extracts Arturo building structure AND property data for specific Graysky-Suncorp event AOIs and prepares pre-event building inventories for damage assessment.
+This workflow extracts Arturo building structure AND property data for Areas of Interest (AOIs) and prepares pre-event building inventories for damage assessment.
+AOIs can be sourced dynamically from the Vexcel Collections API or from local KML files.

 **Key Features:**
 - **Property Integration:** True PARCELWKT from property boundaries (not building footprints)